Module overview

 This module introduces some advanced programming, simulation and design modelling frameworks and tools.
 Teaching activities are a combination of taught sessions, expanded self-study supported by the Professional Skills Hub and practical hands-on sessions in computer laboratories.
 The tools and techniques studied in this module are also used in the companion design module in practical hands-on applications.

 For Aerospace Electronics students, the analogue relationship between aerospace and electronic systems are explored, enabling electronic circuit problems, aerospace and mechanical systems to be treated in the same framework.
-Efficient approaches to represent, simulate and analyse dynamics systems are then developed and applied.
-Modelling and analysis are then used to understand vibration problems in continuous mechanical systems, including beams and shafts.
-Programming techniques are then introduced to simulate and visualise mechanical vibration within a design project.
+Efficient approaches to represent, simulate and analyse dynamics systems are developed and applied.
+Modelling, analysis and programming techniques are also introduced to understand, simulate and visualise such dynamic systems.

 Aims and Objectives